Car Test Centre, England

 How does Sheffield (Handsworth) compare to the UK average?

-How many tests are taken at Sheffield (Handsworth) each year?
+How many driving tests does Sheffield (Handsworth) record?

 Sheffield (Handsworth) has recorded 86.5K tests in the available DVSA data, of which 38.5K passed and 48.0K failed.
 The yearly trend chart on this page shows how volume and pass rate have moved across recent reporting periods.